By Thomas Madison

 There are legal challenges underway in five states regarding Cruz’s eligibility.
 Link….
 Cruz eligibility

-Even the Canadian’s very own Harvard Law professor has declared Cruz ineligible.
-He points out that Cruz considers himself a strict “originalist” when it comes to matters of the constitution, meaning that he believes the true meaning of our constitution is the meaning it had to our founders at the time of the adoption of the constitution.
+Even Canadian Cruz’s very own Harvard Law professor has declared Cruz ineligible.
+He points out that Cruz considers himself a strict “originalist” regarding our constitution, i.e., that he believes the true meaning of our constitution is the meaning it had to our founders at the time of the adoption of the constitution.
 Thus Canadian Cruz has been a strict originalist on all matters of the constitution, except one…. his own eligibility to serve as President of the United States.
 Go figure!
 Link….
 Canadian Cruz ineligible

 If Cruz believes the assaults on his eligibility have been egregious so far, just wait until he meets Hitlery in the general, should he be so fortunate (which he won’t be).
 She will pile drive him into the frozen Canadian tundra with the help of the mainstream media and before a now liberal-friendly Supreme Court.